Hi-riser

-Hi-risers, are a type of heavily-customized automobile, typically a full-size, body-on-frame, rear-wheel drive American sedan modified by significantly increasing the vehicle's ground clearance and adding large-diameter wheels with low-profile tires.
-Depending on the model and style of body, autos customized in this manner can be labeled "box" or "bubble".
+Hi-risers are a type of heavily-customized automobile, typically a full-size, body-on-frame, rear-wheel drive American sedan.
+They are modified by significantly increasing the vehicle's ground clearance, and adding large-diameter wheels with low-profile tires.
+Depending on the model, year and bodystyle, cars customized in this style can be labeled "donk", "box" or "bubble".
+Many within the community refer to this style of car as simply a "big rim" or "big wheel" car.

 Overview

 Hi-risers originally grew out of the Dirty South subculture, but the trend has spread across the United States.
-Vehicles customized in the hi-riser style are distinguished by their over-sized (even disproportionate) wheels, ranging from 20 inches to 30 inches or more in diameter (largest being 50 inch), as well as fanciful custom paint-jobs and expensive audio equipment.
+Vehicles customized in this style are distinguished by their oversized wheels, ranging from 20 inches to 30 inches or more in diameter (with the largest being 50 inch).
+A number of wheel companies make wheels in larger sizes specifically for hi-risers, including Asanti, Dub, Forgiato, Lexani, and more.
 Suspension modifications similar to those employed on lifted pickup trucks are made to give adequate clearance for the large wheels.
-Often the suspension is modified so the front end sits slightly higher than the rear end, giving the car a swaggering appearance.
-Because of the exaggerated look gained from installing a lifted suspension and enormous wheels, donks are also known as "hi-risers" or "skyscrapers".
+Often the suspension is modified so the front end sits slightly higher than the rear end.
+Other common modifications include custom paint-jobs, interiors, headlights, and trim; custom audio equipment; engine swaps and other performance upgrades; steering wheels that match the design of the wheels; and radiused fenders to fit the larger wheels.
+Other names for hi-risers and donks include "skyscrapers" due to their height, as well as simply being referred to as "big rim" or "big wheel" cars by people within the community.